passcod/blook/2017-jul-10-monthly-update.md

 - I want to build a giant machine.
 - I want to live in a lighthouse for a bit.
 - I want to publish a novel.

+## End of a job

+This has been a very _very_ busy month, and absolutely exhausting.
+Due to the large amounts of operational knowledge I had accumulated without opportunity to pass it on at my last job, as well as no less than **three** last minute large-scale migrations that I needed to be part of to ensure a smooth move, I spent my last month at McKay flat out trying to document and finish everything right up to my last day.

+I was very happy to be done with it all!

+## Start of a new one

+I started at Uber (not the taxi company) last week.
+It's going TBC.

+## Much writing

+I'm nearly finished with the full first draft of the first story in the "In The Darkness of Dawn" universe Star Wars fanfic.
+This one is also canon-compliant, ignoring some small references to future dawnverse stories, and stands fairly well alone even if you've only seen the films.

+Once done, I'll do one or two editing passes myself, before either publishing outright or finding some advance/beta readers for more feedback.

+## Fanfiction

+I haven't read anything new this month.